Assigning and Scheduling Generalized Malleable Jobs under Subadditive or Submodular Processing Speeds: Approximation for Subadditive or Submodular Speeds

-As in each phase a constant fraction of the unassigned jobs are assigned within a constant factor of $C$, the number of phases is bounded by $\mathcal{O}(\log n)$.
-Moreover, at most $m$ jobs remain after the first phase.
-Hence the number of phases is also bounded by $\mathcal{O}(\log m)$.
-As the assignments constructed in each phase have a maximum load of at most $40C$, the concatenation of all assignments results in a maximum load of at most $\mathcal{O}(\log \min\{ n, m\}C)$, proving \cref{thm:submodular-heuristic} (see \cref{app:approximation}).
+The algorithm proving \cref{thm:meta-heuristic} runs in phases.
+In each phase, the algorithm established in the proof of \cref{lem:submodular-phase} is applied to assign a subset of the still unassigned jobs (initially $J$). \cref{lem:submodular-phase} guarantees that in each phase, a $\frac{1}{4\beta}$-fraction of the remaining jobs is assigned.
+Therefore, after at most $\log_{4\beta / (4\beta - 1)} n = \mathcal{O}(\beta \log n)$ phases, all jobs are assigned.
+Moreover, at most $m$ jobs remain after the first phase and thus the number of phases is also bounded by $\mathcal{O}(\beta \log m)$.
+As the assignments constructed in each phase have a maximum load of at most $4\alpha \beta C$, the concatenation of all these assignments results in an assignment of maximum load at most $\mathcal{O}(\alpha \beta^2 \log \min\{n, m\}C)$.
+As the partial assignments constructed in each phase are also well-structured, they can be turned into schedules and concatenated without increasing the makespan; see \cref{app:approximation} for details.